Adaptive Federated Learning to Optimize Integrated Flows in Cyber-Physical Data Centers: Introduction

 Recent advances in federated learning offer a promising paradigm for distributed model training while keeping local data private.
-Researchers propose the customized federated learning approaches for industrial applications \cite{aminifar2024privacy, alhazmi2025federated, yang2022federated, ahmad2024lightweight}.
-To enhance the privacy preservation during federated learning, cryptography is further leveraged \cite{mantey2024federated, rieyan2024advanced, saad2025towards}.
-Nevertheless, existing federated learning implementations for energy systems as in \cite{aminifar2024privacy} normally assume homogeneous data distributions, thereby limiting their applicability to heterogeneous and dynamic data center environments.
-In addition, directly embedding federated learning into end-to-end optimization frameworks as in \cite{alhazmi2025federated, ahmad2024lightweight} can lead to infeasible or suboptimal solutions due to the lack of convergence guarantees and constraint awareness.
-Furthermore, current federated learning or distributed optimization approaches as in \cite{mantey2024federated, rieyan2024advanced, saad2025towards,liu2023privacy} predominantly emphasize privacy preservation while overlooking data integrity—a critical aspect for ensuring trustworthy decision-making in large-scale networked infrastructures.
+Researchers have proposed customized federated learning approaches for industrial applications \cite{aminifar2024privacy, alhazmi2025federated, yang2022federated, ahmad2024lightweight, saad2025towards}.
+To enhance the privacy preservation during federated learning, cryptography is further leveraged \cite{mantey2024federated, rieyan2024advanced}.
+Nevertheless, existing federated learning implementations as in \cite{aminifar2024privacy} normally assume homogeneous data distributions, thereby limiting their applicability to heterogeneous and dynamic data center environments.
+In addition, directly embedding federated learning into end-to-end optimization frameworks as in \cite{alhazmi2025federated} can lead to infeasible or suboptimal solutions due to the lack of convergence guarantees and constraint awareness.
+Furthermore, current federated learning or distributed optimization approaches as in \cite{mantey2024federated, rieyan2024advanced, saad2025towards,liu2023privacy} predominantly emphasize privacy preservation while overlooking data integrity, which is a critical aspect for ensuring trustworthy decision-making in large-scale networked infrastructures.

+In parallel, cryptography-integrated aggregation protocols have been developed for general-purpose federated learning.
+Masking-based secure aggregation \cite{bonawitz2017practical} and batched additively homomorphic encryption \cite{zhang2020batchcrypt} protect the confidentiality of individual model updates, while verifiable aggregation schemes such as VerifyNet \cite{xu2020verifynet} and VeriFL \cite{guo2021verifl} further allow clients to verify the correctness of the aggregation results returned by the server.
+However, these schemes keep the aggregation rule fixed rather than adapting it to heterogeneous local data; conversely, heterogeneity-aware federated optimization methods \cite{li2020federated, karimireddy2020scaffold} provide convergence guarantees but leave privacy and integrity unaddressed.
+Moreover, the verification objects of \cite{xu2020verifynet, guo2021verifl} are limited to the aggregated model updates during training, whereas the operational data shared in the downstream energy optimization remain unprotected.
+Table \ref{tab:comparison} compares the proposed approach with the aforementioned adaptive and cryptography-integrated federated learning approaches in terms of salient features, advantages, and limitations.